openarsenalspecs/Civic-Tech/Umbrix.md

 Umbrix is designed for extensibility.

-Developers can build plugins for:
+Developers can build integrations for:

 - Routing
 - Transport